Halloween Time at Disneyland Resort

 Bibbidi Bobbidi Boutique

-Of course, for little princesses and valiant knights, Bibbidi Bobbidi Boutique will up something a little more be’witching for someone 3 – 12 years of age.
+Of course, for little princesses and valiant knights (ages 3 – 12), Bibbidi Bobbidi Boutique will transform you into something a little more be’witching for Halloween Time at Disneyland Resort.
 Call 714-781-STYLE as soon as possible for reservations.

 Halloween Gift Card